kikijee/DirectedGraphAnalyzer/README.md

 4.) visualizations of a Breadth first iteration through the use of a queue data structure that shows step by step of the visit iterations of how a BFS traversal visits certain vertex's, depending on the chosen vertex to act as the root.

-Additional features include:
+##**Additional features include:

 1.)
 The option to switch text files during runtime.

 2.) option to create your own directed graph or randomize one during runtime, both of these options create new text files which are ready to be used.

-Files descriptions and functionalities:
+#**Files descriptions and functionalities:

-DirectedGraphAnalyzerClient.cpp
+  ##**DirectedGraphAnalyzerClient.cpp

+  *Purpose:

   -This file houses the main function that implements a switch statement to serve as the main menu for users to select given options, options include:

   1.) change input file